skovy/css-codemod/README.md

 css-codemod is a toolkit for running codemods (a.k.a. transforms) over many CSS files.

+Powered by [PostCSS](https://postcss.org) so the existing tooling and community can be leveraged.

+- Any [PostCSS syntax parser and stringifier](https://github.com/postcss/postcss/blob/main/docs/syntax.md) can be added.
+- Any [PostCSS plugin](https://github.com/postcss/postcss/blob/main/docs/plugins.md) can be added,

 ## Install

 There are a few ways to use css-codemod.